AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 // - A higher order function is just what is needed
 // - The argument of this functionn type makes use of version which seems to be very natural
 // - We still achieve decoupling of defining a function from its invocation as happened earlier
+// - contd... decoupling is achieved by passing function first
+// - contd... & later by invoking this function when its argument(s) are available
 //
 // - The main debate of practical code comes up here
 // - If the requirements will never make use of any other filtering abilities other than `version`